heiher/natmap/README.md

 In TCP mode, this program will establishs a TCP port mapping in two steps:

-1. Establish a connection with the HTTP server from the specified bind port and keep-alive.
+1. Establish a connection with the HTTP server from the specified bind port and keep it alive.
 2. Establish a connection with the STUN server from the same port and obtain the public address.

-And this program will call the script specified by the argument to inform the public address after the port mapping is established. and the script can update to the DNS record for external access.
+This program will then call the script specified by the argument to inform the public address after the port mapping is established.
+The script can update the DNS record for external access.

 Please note that you need to open the firewall to allow access to the bind port.